Night Photos in Red Square

 Do you live in or around Melbourne, Australia?
 This could be just what you need to elevate your photography up to the next level.

-It’s a fun, informative and creative experience and, at just $88 including a free eBook to help you prepare for the workshop, it’s great value.
+It’s a fun, informative and creative experience and includes a specially prepared eBook to help you prepare for the workshop, it’s great value.

 What’s more the entire session is conducted outside and is 100% hands on.
 Just you, your camera and little old me to help you make amazing photos.